 Please send your request for a statement no later than two weeks before the meeting in question.

-The Ethics Committee meetings scheduled for spring term 2023 are as follows:
+The Ethics Committee meetings scheduled for autumn term 2023 are as follows:

 Summer break in July.